ctx-core/rmemo/README.md

 ```
 [//]: @formatter:on

-rmemo is part of the ctx-core package so installing the ctx-core package & using the `ctx-core/rmemo` export will enable usage of rmemo.
-There is also a standalone `rmemo` package which exports `ctx-core/rmemo`
+rmemo is part of the [ctx-core](https://github.com/ctx-core/ctx-core) package.
+Importing `ctx-core/rmemo` will enable usage of rmemo.
+There is also a standalone `rmemo` package.

 ## usage